jbp4444/bzAnim/README.md

 ```

 ## Usage
+In your main collection file, include the `bzController.script` - it can be almost anywhere since it will 'register' itself with the user-facing library.
+E.g. create an empty graphics object, then do 'Add Component File' to attach the `bzController.script` to it.

-With the bz-library included in your script, you can add new animations with:
+In your script, you first include the library as above (`local bz=require('bzAnim.bzLibrary')`) and then you can add new animations with:

 ```lua
 bz.animate({